SAP-samples/teched2025-DA266/README.md

 ## Description

 This repository contains the material for the [SAP TechEd 2025](https://www.sap.com/events/teched.html) session called DA266 - Operationalizing AI with SAP Databricks in SAP Business Data Cloud.
-It covers end-to-end workflows and scripts for two main data product scenarios `Cashflow Prediction` and `Payment Delay Prediction`.
+It covers end-to-end workflows and scripts for two main user case scenarios `Cashflow Prediction` and `Payment Delay Prediction`.
 The repository is organized to support both learning (Exercise) and reference (Solution) use cases, with each scenario broken down into modular notebooks that guide you through the data science lifecycle.

 ## Overview
-#### Cashflow Prediction
+#### Use Case: Cashflow Prediction
 This scenario demonstrates how to build a data product for forecasting cash liquidity.
 The workflow includes:

 - 00_Data Understanding.ipynb: Explore and understand the transactional cashflow data.